The SDSAI Iterator Expression Language

 Like

-but uses standard error.
+tracebut uses standard error.

 Logging

-[log.debug …]
+[log.debug …]-

 Log all arguments at

-.
-This is very similar toprint
+DEBUG.
+This is very similar toprint. [log.info …]-

 Log all arguments at

-.
-This is very similar toprint
+INFO.
+This is very similar toprint. [log.warn …]-

 Log all arguments at

-.
-This is very similar toprint
+WARN.
+This is very similar toprint. [log.error …]-

 Log all arguments at

-.
-This is very similar toprint
+ERROR.
+This is very similar toprint.

 Looping / Iteration

-[for <name> <iterable> <body>]
+[for <name> <iterable> <body>]-

 For sets

-unevaluated it must not be directly curried or composed as that proxies the argument list inside the evaluation engine.Returns the sum of 1, 2, 3 and 4.[last [set i 0] [for j [list 1 2 3 4] [set i [add [get i] [get j]]]]]
+nameto each value initerable.
+It will then evaluate thebodyover and over, for each value initerable.
+The last evaluated value ofbodyis returned.
+Becauseforneeds to store thebodyunevaluated it must not be directly curried or composed as that proxies the argument list inside the evaluation engine.Returns the sum of 1, 2, 3 and 4.[last [set i 0] [for j [list 1 2 3 4] [set i [add [get i] [get j]]]]]

-[range [start] <stop> [step]]
+[range [start] <stop> [step]]-

 Return an iterator that will walk from the

-value.
+startto thestopby adding thestepvalue.
 If 1 arguments i passed, it is treated as the stop value, start is assumed to be 0 and step is assumed to be 1.
 If 2 values are given they are assumed to be the start and the stop values and the step is assumed to be 1.This throws an exception if the range would result in an infinite loop.

-[zip [padLeft <expr>] [padRight <expr>] <leftIterator> <rightIterator>]
+[zip [padLeft <expr>] [padRight <expr>] <leftIterator> <rightIterator>]-

 Return an iterator that produces TwoTuple objects that contain the